|Status:||Closed||Start date:||Apr 18, 2016|

 I couldn't find OSCAR data on geonetwork

-#17 Updated by Gianpaolo Coro about 3 years ago
+#17 Updated by Gianpaolo Coro over 3 years ago

 the amount of data we have uploaded on Thredds is now 131 GB: you find both one NetCDF file for each variable and one NetCDF file containing all the variables for each year.